noey2020/How-to-Write-Systick-Timer-CMSIS-Style/README.md

 In previous posts, we surveyed and examined steps toward writing a Systick timer using register programming.
 We wrote in ARM assembly and in C. Today we show the CMSIS style.

-By the way, the is the name of the previous post, How-to-Write-SysTick-Handler-for-STM32.
+By the way, the previous post is: https://github.com/noey2020/How-to-Write-SysTick-Handler-for-STM32.

 CMSIS provides us core and device header and C files.
 In particular, SysTickConfig is coded from lines 1815-1854  in core_cm3.h.
 Contrast the CMSIS code to our register